 RareHistoricalPhotos.com is a website/blog exclusively dedicated to historical and rare photographs.
 Each historical photograph has a story to tell, each of them documents a major event in human history, each photo is a way to grasp the full meaning of the past.

 We have given the historical context for every photograph we have shared.
-Each photo is accompanied by its historical description, the circumstances, the date the photo was taken, the photographer’s name (when that’s possible) and the copyright holder (if that’s possible too).
-Also each photo is posted in its best resolution available.
-We put a lot of effort in writing a factual, correct and informative article.
-Our blog is updated almost on daily basis.
-To stay tuned please subscribe to us or like our facebook page.
+Each photo is accompanied by its historical description, the circumstances, the date the photo was taken, the photographer’s name, and the source.
+We put a lot of effort into writing a factual, correct, and informative article.